ayushhagarwal/ayushhagarwal/README.md

 ## Hello 👋🏻
 ## ✍️ Blogs and Content
 Frontend Developer at Amdadeus Software Labs, Bangalore, India.
+I work in the feature devlopment and stability of the core booking platform for Hotels which serves millions of requests everyday.
 In addition to coding as a full-time job, I like to write blogs at : [DEV.to](https://dev.to/ayushdev_24) and [Hashnode](https://blogs.ayushdev.com).

 <!-- Actual text -->